Who Will Staff Trumps Government? A Look At Top Contenders - UrduPoint

 Who Will Staff Trump's Government?
 A Look At Top Contenders

-Washington, (APP - UrduPoint / Pakistan Point News - 8th Nov, 2024) President-elect Donald Trump is already working on filling key cabinet jobs as well as thousands of Federal positions, with the first selections expected in the "days and weeks ahead," his transition team said Thursday.
+Washington, (APP - UrduPoint / Pakistan Point News - 8th Nov, 2024) US President-elect Donald Trump on Thursday made the first appointment of his new administration -- naming a chief of staff -- with other key jobs set to be filled in the "days and weeks ahead," according to his team.

-Linda McMahon, a former CEO of World Wrestling Entertainment, and Howard Lutnick, the founder of the brokerage firm Cantor Fitzgerald, are leading the process.

 "There are some people that will be returning (from Trump's first term)," senior Trump aide Jason Miller told Fox Business on Wednesday.
 "And they'll be some new people joining the mix."